 Shattering Our Illusions

 I once had a yoga teacher who said, “If you think you’re enlightened, go home.”
 The point of that statement is that our home is where most of our programming came from.
 Our samskaras, our patterns, our habits.
 As I immerse in the study of karma yoga with an eager group of yogis, we all unravel together the illusory bonds that keep us coming back to the causes of our suffering day after day.
 And where better to remember those than with the sights, smells, and memories that we grew up with.
+We look at how to shatter the illusions that keep us bound, safe, small and less than our full human and divine potential.

 I will admit that part of why I love traveling is going to places where no one knows a thing about me and I can show up fully present to what that moment needs.
 It’s easy to put down baggage when it’s not attached to my immediate surroundings.
 And part of why I love coming back is because the hugs, kisses, and chats are so deeply familiar and filled with years of collected understanding.